MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 **Very generally speaking:**
 - First, we embed the tokens.
 Each token is mapped to a higher-dimensional vector space, where the model itself can learn how to express distinguishing features of the tokens with these vectors.
-- The green arrow originating from the 'Embedding' layer in the image above is traces the flow of the token embeddings through the model.
+- The green arrow originating from the 'Embedding' layer in the image above traces the flow of the token embeddings through the model.
 - The first branch-off leads to the 3-Headed **Attention Layer**, and so on.
 We will go into detail on this in due time.
 - The whole structure is logically traversed from top to bottom, with the model's output being the probability distribution over the tokens.